Siege of Fort Texas

 The siege of Fort Texas marked the beginning of active campaigning by the armies of the United States and Mexico during the Mexican–American War.
 The battle is sometimes called the siege of Fort Brown.

-Major Jacob Brown, not to be confused with War of 1812 General Jacob Brown, was one of the two Americans killed in action.
+Fort Texas was located on the northern side of the Rio Grande opposite the Mexican town of Matamoros.
+At the time, the Rio Grande border with the United States was disputed by Mexico.
+On 3 May 1846, the fort was fired upon and besieged by Mexican forces under General Mariano Arista.
+The main American force under General Zachary Taylor advanced from Port Isabel and successfully engaged Arista at Palo Alto on 8 May.
+The following day, the Mexicans were routed at Resaca de la Palma, 6 km from Fort Texas.
+The siege was lifted, with the Mexican force withdrawing south of the Rio Grande.
+Taylor occupied Matamoros and continued operations in northeastern Mexico.

 Background

 On 28 March 1846, the Army of Occupation under General Zachary Taylor reached the north bank of the Rio Grande.
 Taylor ordered Captain Joseph K. Mansfield to construct an earthen star fort for 800 men named "Fort Texas".
 The fort was garrisoned by 500 men under Major Jacob Brown, including the 7th Infantry, Capt.
 Allen Lowd's four 18-pounders, and Lt.
 Braxton Bragg's field battery.

 Mexican General Francisco Mejia's 2,000 men also erected similar fortifications, including for his twenty cannons, for 800 men upstream at the Las Anacuitas ferry crossing, called Fort Paredes; and two redoubts about 800 yards from Taylor's camp, placing it in a crossfire.
 The largest cannon was a 12-pounder.

 Following the Thornton Affair, Mexican forces under General Mariano Arista crossed the Rio Grande and then besieged Fort Texas, after realizing that on 1 May Taylor had taken most of his forces to Fort Polk on Point Isabel to protect his supply depot.